-The President's Task Force on Equity and Inclusion serves as a locus of discussion on equity, diversity, and inclusion that will better
+The President's Commission on Racial Equity serves as a locus of discussion on equity, diversity, and inclusion that will better inform ongoing planning.

 Marquette has a wide variety of courses and academic programs related to the study of diverse cultures.
-Marquette supports faculty grant programs which include the Ralph H. Metcalfe, Sr. Chair and the Excellence in Diversity Grants.
+Marquette supports faculty grant programs which include the Ralph H. Metcalfe, Sr. Chair, grants for diverse curricular development, and the Excellence in Diversity Grants.

 Marquette has several student organizations, such as the Latin American Student Organization, the Black Student Council, the Native American Student Association, multicultural Greek organizations, and academic-based affinity groups that provide support and community for a broad range of diverse students.